-Australian-born, British-based human rights campaigner Peter Tatchell has called on Australian Prime Minister Scott Morrison to condemn Brunei over its introduction of the death penalty for homosexual activity.
+Human rights campaigner Peter Tatchell has called on Australian Prime Minister Scott Morrison to condemn Brunei’s Sharia Law.
+The newly introduced laws include the death penalty for homosexual activity.

-Influential LGBTIQ activist Tatchell called on Morrison to challenge the Sultan of Brunei Hassanal Bolkiah over the Sharia Penal Code, which comes into effect today.
+Tatchell called on Morrison to challenge Hassanal Bolkiah over the Sharia Penal Code, which comes into effect today.

-The code, which was first mooted in 2014, incurs the death penalty for homosexual acts, adultery and apostasy (leaving the Muslim faith).
+The code, first mooted in 2014, incurs the death penalty for homosexual acts, adultery and apostasy (leaving the Muslim faith).
 Individuals found guilty of the offences are to be publicly stoned.

 “Scott Morrison’s silence so far is shocking,” Tatchell told QN Magazine ahead of the law’s introduction.